ktonon/two-medium-model/README.md

 The strength of a shadow depends on the structure of the LCM around the particle.
 A tightly compressed standing wave blocks or redirects more of the GCM than a loose one, so momentum flows inward more strongly.
-In this way, the GCM does not just produce gravity---it participates in everything from the cohesion of atomic nuclei to the subtle repulsive and attractive forces that arise between charged particles.
+In this way, the GCM does not just produce gravity—it participates in everything from the cohesion of atomic nuclei to the subtle repulsive and attractive forces that arise between charged particles.